api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 increases their profits by outperforming the competition and paying less to block validators.

-Most of the searching logic related to position tracking and liquidating remains the same.
-What's left is:
+Most of the searching logic remains the same.
+The following is a list of things that needs to be implemented:

 1. [Bridge funds](/oev-searchers/in-depth/oev-network/#bridging-eth) to the OEV
    network.
 2. Deposit funds to the OevAuctionHouse contract.
 3. Monitor off-chain signed data for dAPIs used by the dApp.
-4. Simulate the data feed update on-chain to determine liquidation opportunities.
+4. Simulate the data feed update on-chain to determine OEV opportunities.
 5. Place bid on the OEV Network.
 6. Wait for auction award.
 7. Use the award to update the on-chain data feed on target chain and capture